On global minimizers for a mass constrained problem

 {\bf Abstract.} { In any dimension $N \geq 1$, for given mass $m > 0$ and for the $C^1$ energy functional

 we revisit the classical problem of finding conditions on $F \in C^1(\mathbb{R},\mathbb{R})$ insuring that $I$ admits global minimizers on the mass constraint

 Under assumptions that we believe to be nearly optimal, in particular without assuming that $F$ is even, any such global minimizer, called energy ground state, proves to have constant sign and to be radially symmetric monotone with respect to some point in $\mathbb{R}^N$.
-Moreover, we manage to show that any energy ground state is a least action solution of the associated free functional.
-This last result settles, under general assumptions, a long standing open problem.}
+Moreover, we show that any energy ground state is a least action solution of the associated action functional.
+This last result answers positively, under general assumptions, a long standing issue.}

 {\bf 2010 MSC:} { 35J60, 35Q55}

 {\bf Key words:} { Nonlinear scalar field equations, prescribed $L^2$-norm solutions, constrained minimization problems, energy ground states versus least action solutions.}